 It will be a great opportunity to consider, and the results will shine in the end if you do it the right way.

 They Drop Their Entire Undercoat 2 Times Per Year

 Believe it or not, the Shiba Inus are a double-coated breed, and that means they do end up dropping the undercoat a few times per year.

 And that means you will have quite a lot of dog hair on the floor.

-It’s definitely a bit problem for some people, but as time goes by you will get used to it.
+It’s a bit problematic for some people, but as time goes by, you will get used to it.